- Users have encountered issues in which the USB flash drive is not working, and is usually hardware-related.

 - In the pop-up window, type VID_0781 and click Find Next.

-- After the search is finished, right-click on the highlighted registry key and select Delete.
+- After the search, right-click on the highlighted registry key and select Delete.

-- Press the F3 key to find the next registry key that includes VID_0781.
+- Press the F3 key to find the following registry key that includes VID_0781.

 - Right-click the highlighted registry key and select Delete.